nanosolutions/php-git-hooks/README.md

 Checks the committed files:

 * PHP Syntax on PHP-errors (with PHPLint)
-* Check code style for compliance with the standard PSR2 or Symfony2
+* Check code style for compliance with the standard PSR2
 * composer.json must be commited with composer.lock
 * configurable language dependent debug code checks